Ribavirin (brands: CoPegus, Rebetol)

 It is very important for women who are taking ribavirin not to get pregnant.
 This is because ribavirin can cause serious birth defects, or even death, for an unborn baby.
 Ribavirin can also be dangerous for a pregnant woman whose male partner is taking ribavirin.
 During treatment with ribavirin, women are required to use 2 forms of birth control.
 Extreme care must be taken during treatment and for 6 months after treatment with ribavirin.
 They will also need to take pregnancy tests before and during treatment with ribavirin.1,2

-Before treatment starts, patients should talk to their doctor about all their health conditions, including if they:
+Before treatment starts, patients should talk to their doctor about all their health conditions, including if they have or have had:

 - Are pregnant, breastfeeding, or plan to become pregnant or breastfeed1,2